-1/ Includes investment in land, buildings, machinery and livestock.
+1/ Includes investment in land, buildings, livestock and machinery.

-Z/ These are the annual inputs, not the investments themselves, and include cash farm expenses, interest on land, buildings, machinery, and livestock together with depreciation on buildings and machinery.
+2/ These are the annual inputs, not the investments themselves, and include cash farm expenses, interest on land, buildings, machinery, and livestock together with depreciation on buildings and machinery.

-Part of this difference in returns per worker among the size groups can be explained by the amount of other resources used along with labor.
-For instance, notice how acres per worker increased from Class VI up through Class II farms, investment per worker increased up through Class II farms and land and capital inputs per worker increases without exception from Class VI through Class I farms.
-Note also that the rate of increase in acres per worker and in total investment per worker was much lower than the rate of increase in net returns per worker.
-Actually, land and capital inputs per worker give a more accurate picture of the resources used along with labor.
+Part of this difference is explained by the amount of other resources used along with labor.
+For instance, notice how acres per worker increase from Class VI up through Class II farms, investment per worker increases up through Class II farms and land and capital inputs per worker increases without exception from Class VI through Class I farms.
+Note also that the increase in acres per worker and in total investment per worker was much lower than the rate of increase in net returns per worker.
+Actually, land and capital inputs per worker gives a more accurate picture of the resources used along with labor.
 These inputs included cash farm expenses which ran high on the larger farms, particularly in the form of feed and feeder livestock purchases.